-- the Manager responsible for preparing the Company's financial reports, - the Heads of the Divisions and of the Capital Light Bank; - the Chief Compliance Officer and the Heads of the Chief Operating Officer Governance Area, the Chief Financial Officer Governance Area, the Chief Risk Officer Governance Area, the Chief Lending Officer Governance Area, the Chief
+- the Manager responsible for preparing the Company's financial reports, - · the Heads of the Divisions; - the Chief Officers, Heads of Governance or Control Areas; - the Heads of Head Office Departments that report directly to the Managing Director and CEO, or the Chairman of the Board of Directors.

-Innovation Officer Governance Area and the Chief Governance Officer Governance Area;

-• the Heads of Head Office Departments that report directly to the Managing Director and CEO, or the Chairman of the Board of Directors.

-An updated assessment to identify Key Managers of the Parent Company is periodically conducted by the Human Resources Department on the basis of the actual organisational structure of Intesa Sanpaolo and the Group.
+An updated assessment to identify Key Managers of the Parent Company is periodically conducted by the Chief Operating Officer Area on the basis of the actual organisational structure of Intesa Sanpaolo and the Group.